 The slots that you find in the base of a drill press are called t-slots.
-These drill press slots are for your safety as well as for connecting longer workpieces that won’t fit between the table and the quill of connect your drill press vise to.
+These drill press slots are for your safety as well as for connecting longer workpieces that won’t fit between the table and the spindle, or to connect a jig or your drill press vise to.

 Just to clarify what we are talking about

 The base refers to the lower part of a drill press machine that provides stability and support to the entire unit.
 It is typically a flat, sturdy platform that sits on the floor or a workbench.
 The base is designed to securely hold the drill press column in an upright position, ensuring accurate and precise drilling operations.

 The base is typically constructed of cast iron or steel to ensure durability and stability.
 It often has pre-drilled holes or slots that allow for easy attachment to a workbench or other surfaces using bolts or clamps.
 These holes or slots also enable adjustments for different drilling positions or angles.

 The size and shape of drill press bases can vary depending on the specific model and manufacturer.
 Some bases have additional features such as built-in work lights, storage compartments for drill bits or accessories, or adjustable height settings to accommodate different workpieces.

 The base is essential in providing secure stability, balance, and support to the drilling machine, thus allowing for effective and precise drilling.